A Phase 1 Study of COTI-2 for the Treatment of Advanced and Recurrent Gynecologic Malignancies

 7) Life expectancy >/= 3 months.

-9) Prior chemotherapy, radiation or other investigational agents must be discontinued for at least 28 days prior to the first administration of COTI-2.
+9) Prior chemotherapy, other investigational agents, or radiation must be discontinued for at least 28 days prior to the first administration of COTI-2.
 Hormone treatments must be discontinued for at least 28 days prior to the first administration of COTI-2.

 10) Toxicity from prior therapy (except alopecia) has resolved to </= Grade 1; in the event of toxicity that has not resolved to </= Grade 1 but is considered stable, the patient may be eligible after discussion among the investigator and sponsor’s medical monitor.